-If after thirty (30) days of submitting your service request to the Customer Care Center, you believe you have not obtained satisfactory performance under this Warranty, your sole remaining remedy is to file for binding arbitration in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association (the "AAA") unless applicable law does not permit such arbitration to be binding upon the Purchaser.
-Arbitration shall be commenced by Purchaser by filing an AAA Demand for Arbitration form with the AAA and the Builder.
+If after thirty (30) days of sending your notice to the Builder's Corporate Headquarters, you believe you have not been able to obtain satisfactory performance under this Warranty, you must notify, in writing, the Customer Service Office, at the address set forth above, of such dissatisfaction ("Dissatisfaction Notice") and request that the dispute be decided by binding arbitration between Purchaser and the Builder in accordance with the Construction Industry Arbitration Rules of the American Arbitration Association (the "AAA") unless applicable law does not permit such arbitration to be binding upon the Purchaser.
+Arbitration shall be commenced by Purchaser filing a AAA Demand for Arbitration form with the AAA and the Builder.
 The Purchaser shall be responsible for payment of the filing (administrative) fees of the American Arbitration Association.
 Purchaser agrees to make the Home and premises and any alleged defects available for inspection by the Builder and its representatives during normal business hours upon reasonable notice.
-Purchaser must file the Demand for Arbitration within ninety (90) days after the response by the Director of Customer Relations to the Internal Appeal claim, which may be a denial of the claim, or completion of work or payment of the claim.
-Your right to demand arbitration of the claim expires on the 91st day following the Internal Appeal claim response.